 - It’s too hard.
 I can’t do it.
 I put these two lies together because, at least in my journal, they always seem to show up together.
 Here’s the truth: we can do it, we just can’t do it easily, smoothly, quickly, or perfectly.
 We also can’t do it in our own strength.
 Thankfully, we don’t need to because this is something we do with God, not for God.

 - It takes too long.
-The truth is, we determine how long it takes.
-A renewing of the mind session can last anywhere from 1 minute to 1 hour or longer.
+Here’s the truth: we get to be in charge of how long it takes!
+A renewing of the mind session can last anywhere from one minute to one hour or longer.
 Both lengths of time are valuable.
-The shorter session is helpful for a quick attitude change and a temptation stopper, and the longer session is great for an intimate time of fellowship with God and an opportunity for Him to pour His truth into us and work through some of those really difficult areas in our lives.
+The shorter sessions are helpful for a quick attitude change and a temptation stopper.
+And the longer sessions are great for an intimate time of fellowship with God and an opportunity for Him to pour truth into us.

 - It should be easier than this.
 Paul doesn’t go on to say, “All it will take is one renewing-of-the-mind session.”
 The truth is, it takes a lot of truth to combat Satan’s lies.
 Especially if we’ve been hearing those same lies over and over for most of our lives.
-It’s a battle.
-Battles aren’t easy, and if we expect it to be easy we’ll just get discouraged.
 God is faithful.
 He will change us, but He usually doesn’t do it overnight.
-The more we go to Him for change, the sooner we’ll see signs of that change.
+The more often we renew our minds, the sooner we’ll see signs of that change.

 - I’ve already renewed my mind about that subject before.
-Here’s the sad, sad truth: usually, we have to renew our minds about the same lies over and over again because those same lies keep popping up over and over again.
-Here’s the great thing though: if we keep applying the truth day after day after day, eventually we’ll stop hearing those lies.
+Here’s the sad, sad truth: usually, we have to renew about the same lies over and over because those same lies keep popping up over and over.
+However, if we keep applying the truth day after day after day, eventually we’ll stop hearing the lies.
 The truth will be at the top of our minds, changing our desires and actions.